fdemir/mf-kahve/README.md

 #### Sharing data between microfrontends

-(not implemented yet)
+Every microfrontend is responsible for its own data.
+Although, there must be some package that all teams agree on.
+This package is `zustand`.
+It is a simple state management library.
+It is used to share data between the microfrontends.
+The teams can expose the hook/state that they want to share with other teams.

 #### Communication between microfrontends

-(not implemented yet)
+The `@mf-kahve/core` package provides the event bus for the microfrontends.
+The event bus is a simple pub/sub implementation.
+It is used to communicate between the microfrontends.

 #### Routing

 Routing will be handled by **Composer** team.
 The composer team will be responsible for the composition of the microfrontends and the routing between them.
+The main technology behind the routing is `react-router`.

 #### Styling

 Design system will be handled by **Composer** team.
 The composer team will be responsible for the design system and the styling of the microfrontends.
 Teams can use the design system to style their microfrontends.
+The main technology behind the styling is "tailwindcss".

 #### Testing